loehx/homepage/data/en/articles/resume.md

 At the age of 13, I started programming some small applications to understand computers and see what is possible.
 I have had a huge interest in computers and still have.

-Worth mentioning:
-* First web sites using HTML, CSS and JavaScript.
+Skills I have gained before starting my apprenticeship:
+* Web - HTML, CSS, JavaScript
-* First Java application to read and write files.
+* Java
-* Some years later: Rebuild standard functions from C++ in assembler to find out how the CPU and memory works (for instance: memcpy).
+* C++
+* Assembler
+* C#.NET

 I did my apprenticeship in a logistics company.
 As a software developer without specification on frontend or backend, I have planned and realized several projects independently.
 In the meantime I have learned a lot about software architecture, interfaces and data bases.
+A short list of projects I have done myself and skills I have earned:

-* Import logistic data from several countries through different interfaces and store them in a single database automatically.
+* Import logistics data from several countries through different interfaces and store them in a single database automatically.
 * Watch and send files and directories automatically over HTTP(S), (S)FTP and SMTP.
 * Build up a web interface for employees and customers to share documents referring to specific shipments all over the world (IE6 compatible).
+* VB.NET
+* C#.NET
+* Java
+* MSSQL
+* Entity Framework
+* Team foundation

 After my apprenticeship and 1 additional year as a trained developer I started working a small web agency, building web sites for big companies such as Beiersdorf.
 As a member of a backend team I was switching to frontend after 1 1/2 years.
-I have learned a lot about web development, content management systems, SEO, test-driven development and social media as well as working in a timely manner and producing highly effective code.
+I have learned a lot about working in a timely manner and how to produce highly effective code that is easy to maintain.
+Some activities and skills:

 * Build up complex web sites in a team using Sitecore (CMS).
 * Develop and publish some promotional campaigns.
 * Support design agencies, clients and colleagues.
 * Maintaining several web sites.
+* Content Management System
+* SEO
+* Social media
+* Unit testing
+* C#.NET
+* Extended web skills
+* Issue Tracking
+* SCRUM

+Currently I am working at Lustitia Limited, which is an energy consulting company.
+In a team of 4 people, we are building up a complex web site that gives you the ability to check your energy consumption and get tipps to improve it.
+Some of the things I am working with are:

+* SCRUM
+* AngularJs
+* C#.NET
+* MSSQL